-A Whale’s Secret Sense Can Be Thrown Off by the Sun’s Tantrums
+The Strange Influence the Sun Has on Whales

 Granger used a clever approach: She looked for data about whales that had gone off-course.
 Now and then, whales and dolphins will beach themselves, sometimes in large groups, and often with tragic results.
 These events have many possible causes—loud human noises, collisions with ships, disease.
 But in cases where stranded whales weren’t ill or injured, they might simply have made a navigational error.
 “If it’s near to shore, a small miscalculation could have led to a stranding,” Granger says.
 Perhaps, she reasoned, some whales run aground because their internal compasses temporarily go haywire.
 And while there aren’t many things that could conceivably disturb such compasses, the sun is one of them.

 Periodically, the sun throws a cosmic fit and unleashes a solar storm—streams of radiation and charged particles that affect the Earth’s magnetic field.
 Such storms could conceivably affect any animal that was magnetically sensitive.
 To see whether that might be true, Granger collected 31 years of data on gray-whale strandings from the National Oceanic and Atmospheric Administration.
 She looked at only events where the whales seemed healthy and unharmed.
 Then, she recruited an astronomer.
 Lucianne Walkowicz of the Adler Planetarium, in Chicago, was the perfect candidate: She’d originally wanted to be a marine biologist before she became an astronomer who specializes in solar storms.
-She worked with Granger to wrangle decades’ of data on solar activity.
+She worked with Granger to wrangle decades of data on solar activity.

 Together, the team found that strandings where whales were otherwise healthy and uninjured—186 events in total—were twice as likely to happen on days with a high count of sunspots, or black patches that are signs of solar storms.
 “We found a huge correlation,” Granger says.
 (For the stats geeks among you, the P value was less than 0.0001.)